 - Prana Mudra (Vitality Gesture): Tips of thumb, ring finger and little finger touch while other fingers are extended out.
 Increases vitality and reduces fatigue.

 - Shuni Mudra (Patience Gesture): Thumb and middle finger tips touch while other fingers remain straight and relaxed.
 Develops mental patience and control.

 What about your fingers?
 What should they be doing during meditation?

-Some hand positions for meditation, like those described above, invite you to touch your fingers together.
+Some hand positions for meditation, like those described above, invite you to touch your fingers together or practice other finger positions for meditation.
 These hand positions have been captured in the popular imagination as the “right” pose for meditation.

 However, there’s no specific way you need to position your fingers, unless you’re experimenting with one of the meditation mudras above.